Grilled Panzanella Salad with Chicken Sausage: A grilled version of a classic panzanella salad, made heartier with the addition of sausage.

 - Prepare the vinaigrette by blending all the ingredients together, until well combined and capers have been broken down.
 Set to the side.

 - Preheat grill to medium.
 Throw sausage on grill.
-Season zuchini, peppers, and onion with salt and pepper and place on grill.
-Place slices of bread on top rack of grill or on indirect heat.
+Slice lettuce in half, leaving the head of lettuce in tack.
+Season lettuce, peppers, and bread with a drizzle of of olive oil and season with salt and pepper.
+Place all veggies and slices of bread on grill.
 Close lid on grill and leave for 5 minutes.
-Flip veggies and bread and grill for another 3-4 minutes or until bread is toasted and veggies and sausages have nice grill marks evenly on both sides and are beginning to soften.
+Flip veggies and bread and grill for another 3-4 minutes or until bread is toasted and veggies and sausages have nice grill marks evenly.

 - Remove everything and dice up into small bite size chunks.